Seán T. O'Kelly: President of Ireland

 O'Kelly was the Fianna Fáil candidate for President of Ireland in 1945.
 He defeated two other candidates.
 However, he came up just short of a majority on the first count.

-O'Kelly's most famous faux pas occurred during a state visit to the Vatican City, when in a breach with standard protocol, he told the media of Pope Pius XII's personal opinions on communism.
-The resulting row strained relationships between Pope Pius XII and Joseph Stalin.
+O'Kelly's most famous faux pas occurred during a state visit to the Vatican City, when in a breach with the standard protocol, he told the media of Pope Pius XII's personal opinions on communism.
+The resulting row strained the relationships between Pope Pius XII and Joseph Stalin.

 During his term, he signed the Republic of Ireland Act 1948, which established the Republic of Ireland on 18 April 1949 as an independent republic outside the British Commonwealth.
 As a result, O'Kelly became the first President of Ireland to be internationally recognised as a full head of state.
 Prior to 18 April 1949, King George VI was Ireland's head of state as the last King of Ireland.

 O'Kelly was reelected on 25 June 1952, this time unopposed.
-During his second term he visited many nations in Europe and addressed the United States Congress in 1959.
+During his second term, he visited many nations in Europe and addressed the United States Congress in 1959.
 He retired at the end of his second term in 1959, to be replaced by his old mentor and former Taoiseach, Éamon de Valera.

 O'Kelly did not refer any Bills to the Supreme Court, under Article 26 of the Constitution of Ireland while he was in office.
-He convened a meeting of the Council of State in 1947, to consider whether Part III of the Health Bill, 1947 – which provided the basis for the Mother and Child Scheme — should be referred, but he decided against doing so.
+He convened a meeting of the Council of State in 1947, to consider whether Part III of the Health Bill, 1947 – which provided the basis for the Mother and Child Scheme – should be referred, but he decided against doing so.